tomakado/mgosd/README.md

 ## Roadmap

-* Switch to official MongoDB driver fo Go
+* Switch to official MongoDB driver for Go
 * Ability to configure the schedule in absolute way (implicit time of day)
 * Binary executables for Mac and Windows